darenkster/LoggingWithStringTemplates/README.md

 Just a proof of concept of how to use the new String Template feature from JDK 21 to use with a logging framework, in this case SLF4J

-The different loggers (info, debug, error etc) are defined in die class LOG as fields and are initialized statically.
+The different loggers (info, debug, error etc) are defined in the class LOG as fields and are initialized statically.
 The calling class ist determined via the StackWalker API, which gets the first class that isn't anonymous or the LOG class.

 To use the loggers either call them directly: